danieldiamond/gitlab-analytics/notes.md

 Dimensional modeling always uses the concepts of facts (measures), and dimensions (context).
 Facts are typically (but not always) numeric values that can be aggregated, and dimensions are groups of hierarchies and descriptors that define the facts.

-Fact table is a central table and is linked to dimensional tables with foreign keys creating a star schema
+In the simpliest version fact table is a central table and is linked to dimensional tables with foreign keys creating a star schema.
+Star schema with dimensional tables linking to more dimensional tables are called snowflake schemas, multi fact tables schemas are called galaxies.

 The high level schema of fact and dimension tables for calculating  ARR/ Customer count
 ```mermaid